How to use MongoDB in Python

 print(f"{result['_id']}: ${result['total_sales']} ({result['count']} items, avg: ${result['avg_price']:.2f})")

-This code uses an aggregation pipeline to analyze sales data directly within MongoDB.
-The pipeline processes documents in stages, transforming raw transaction data into a summarized report.
+This code uses an aggregation pipeline to analyze sales data directly in the database.
+The aggregate() method processes documents through a series of stages to produce a summarized result.

 - The

-$groupstage organizes transactions by theircategory.
-It then calculates the total sales with$sum, the average price with$avg, and the number of items for each group. - Next, the
+$groupstage first organizes all transactions by theircategory.
+It then calculates the total sales, average price, and item count for each group using operators like$sumand$avg. - Next, the

-$sortstage arranges the resulting categories in descending order based ontotal_sales, putting the most profitable ones first.
+$sortstage arranges the resulting categories bytotal_salesin descending order, showing the most profitable ones first.

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app automatically.
-It handles the entire development lifecycle from start to finish.
+Replit Agent writes the code, tests for errors, and helps you deploy your application.
+It handles the heavy lifting so you can focus on your idea.
 Start building with Replit.

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.